jguwekarest/jguwekarest/README.md

 # JGU WEKA Rest Service

+RESTful API Webservice to WEKA Machine Learning Algorithms.
+This webservice provides an [OpenRiskNet](https://openrisknet.org/) compliant REST interface to machine learning algorithms from the WEKA Java Library.
+This application is developed by the [Institute of Computer Science](http://www.datamining.informatik.uni-mainz.de/) at the Johannes Gutenberg University Mainz.
+OpenRiskNet is funded by the European Commission GA 731075.
+WEKA is developed by the [Machine Learning Group](https://www.cs.waikato.ac.nz/ml/index.html) at the University of Waikato.

-## Overview
+## Quickstart
 This is an a swagger-enabled JAX-RS server.
 The API is in OpenAPI Specification Version 2.0 [OpenAPI-Specification 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).
 The service uses the [JAX-RS](https://jax-rs-spec.java.net/) framework.

-To run the server, please execute the following:
+To run a simple local environment, please execute the following:

 ```
 mvn clean package jetty:run